Knut

 New "Infotower"

 For visitors interested in the BBI construction site, an observation tower ("Infotower", see image on the right) has been constructed.
-However access is limited to four organised tours daily, at 10.30am, 12:30pm, 2:30pm and 4:30pm at a cost of 10 Euros per vistor (child discounts available).
+While access was originally limited to organised tours daily, it is now open to anyone during the advertised opening times; entrance 2 Euros per vistor (child discounts available).
 More information is available on the BBI's website here.
+Note that opening times are subject to change at short notice - check with BBI before making a trip.

 References